AdobeDocs/experience-manager-65-lts.en/help/sites-administering/tc-tic.md

 When you associate a page with a cloud configuration, the descendants of the page inherit the association.
 For example, if you associate the /content/geometrixx/en/products page with a Translation Integration Framework, the Products page and all pages below it are translated according to the framework.

 When required, you can override the association on a descendent page.
 For example, the content of a web site is mostly about clothing.
 However, one branch of pages describes the company.
 The root page of the site is associated with a Translation Integration Framework that specifies machine translation using the Clothing category.
 The branch that describes the company uses a framework that performs machine translation using the General category.

-Further, for any communities [SCF components](/help/communities/scf.md) on the pages, the user generated content (UGC) will include the ability for users to translate content.
-For more information, see [Translation of User Generated Content](/help/communities/translate-ugc.md).

 ### Associating a Page with a Translation Provider {#associating-a-page-with-a-translation-provider}